 This is a legendary, historic spot to stop for a quick lunch you plan on taking elsewhere (though the grocery does have picnic seating out back, too!).
 Oakville Grocery has an amazing deli, and while you wait for your sandwich to be made, you can shop their large selection of condiments, spreads, and dips — perfect gifts and souvenirs to bring home.
 They also have a small selection of wine if you need to pick up a bottle for a picnic.

 I think this is the only winery that has a deli on site, with lots of picnic tables to match.
-Be aware that on weekends and during high season, it can get a little crazy here, but it’s a good option to know about if you’re in the area.
+Be aware that on weekends and during high season, it can get a little crazy here (read: crowded and really touristy), but it’s a good option to know about if you’re in the area.

 Formerly known as Taylor’s, this burger joint has been around for ages!
 It’s basically guaranteed that you will wait in line to eat here — that’s part of its charm.
 But queue up, send a friend to snag a table, and prepare yourself for some seriously epic burgers and shakes.
 Super family (and dog!) friendly!